reach2arunprakash/system-design-primer/README.md

 Targeted companies: Amazon, Google, Facebook and other biggies.

-Hope it helps you to prepare for your upcoming interviews!
-Questions

     Design commenting system
     Design subscription based sports website which can display scores, game status, history for any games.
     Design Netflix => search, video serving, authentication, encryption, dns lookup,caching strategy,serving multi quality video etc